ExchangeBC/garbage-day/README.md

 The two tables of data can be accessed here: http://geoprodsvr.kamloops.ca:6080/arcgis/rest/services/BCDevExchange/GarbagePickup/MapServer (this url will be changing in the next few weeks)

-Also included (in case the spatial location of addresses is of use) is a spatial dataset of AddressPoints though their address attribute matches that of the list of addresses in GIST_Garbage_Schedule.
+Also included (in case the spatial location of addresses and zones is of use) are two spatial datasets of AddressPoint (their address attribute is the data source in GIST_Garbage_Schedule) and GarbageZone (select the ArcGIS JavaScript link to see the map and zoom in to see the AddressPoints in their Zone).
+I don't think this is required for this development though.

 ## Requirements